shanep/shanep.github.io/docs/cs155/course-introduction.md

 - Complete the module reading Quiz (canvas)
 - Complete the history of version control essay (canvas)

-Getting a Github Student Developer pack requires that you use your University email address!
-It may take a few days for GitHub to approve your account but don’t worry you will be able to complete all the labs with the standard free account.
+Getting a GitHub Student Developer pack requires that you use your University email address!
+It may take a few days for GitHub to approve your account but don’t worry, you will be able to complete all the labs with the standard free account.
 The student account just gives you access to cool resources that you would normally have to pay for.